What is next-generation antivirus?

 While the term "endpoint protection" may be unfamiliar to some, most understand the concept:

 In the past we relied on traditional antivirus to protect our individual devices.
 But we now know that these programs are not enough to protect users from evolved security threats.
-Security basics for businesses have gotten more demanding in recent years.
+The basics of managed security have gotten more demanding in recent years.

 Endpoint security, or endpoint protection, is the process of protecting user endpoints (desktop workstations, laptops, and mobile devices) from threats such as malware, ransomware, and zero-days.